oceanprotocol-archive/df-js/README.md

 ## 🌾What is Data Farming

-Data Farming is a community incentive program by Ocean Protocol Foundation aiming to achieve below objectives -
+Ocean Data Farming is a rewards program that incentivizes for **data consume volume** and **data pool liquidity** in the Ocean ecosystem.

-1. Accelerate supply of desired (domain and quality) data.
-2. Increase TVL
-3. Promote data consumption

-There are other indirect benefits that arises out of this initiative -

-1. Improved adoption rate of Ocean Protocol
-2. Ocean community gets better educated on using Ocean Market and other dapps on Ocean Protocol
-3. Increase in data trading volume (and network transactions)

 ## 🤑Reward Function

-Current Reward Function is -
+The current Reward Function is -

 # *F<sub>ij = log<sub>10</sub>(S<sub>ij</sub>+1) * log<sub>10</sub>(C<sub>j</sub>+2)*